rickwassing/cicada-develop/docs/statistics.rst

 - **avEuclNorm**.
 This day's grand-average of the Euclidean Norm, excluding rejected segments.
 - **[min/max]EuclNormMovWin5h**.
 The mimumum/maximum average Euclidean Norm for this day using a 5h moving window.
 - **clockOnset[Min/Max]EuclNormMovWin5h**.
 The clock onset of the minimum/maximum 5h of averaged Euclidean Norm for this day.
+- **hoursSustInact**.
+Number of hours spend in sustained inactivity on this day.
+- **hoursLightAct**.
+Number of hours spend in light activity on this day.
 - **hoursModVigAct**.
 Number of hours spend in moderate-to-vigorous activity on this day.
 - **avEuclNormModVigAct**.
 Average Euclidean Norm during segments of moderate-to-vigorous activity on this day.
 - **av(DataType)(Metric)**.
 This day's grand-average of the datatype's Metric (e.g. Temperature Wrist), excluding rejected segments.